glemiu6/Anagram/Code/Explanation about the code.md

 But if the file size is getting bigger this program won't be too efficient.
 That's why I made an improved version of the program that has a better time complexity:
 - [anagram_v2](https://github.com/glemiu6/Anagram/blob/master/Code/anagram_v2.py)
+The main difference between the two programs is that one uses a frequency method and the other uses a sorting algorithm.